-One of the primary reason for such irresponsible behavior is the costing mechanism.
+One of the primary reasons for such irresponsible behavior is the costing mechanism.

-In contrast to the electricity, the monthly charges for water supply are extremely nominal that makes it almost a useless commodity in the eyes of consumers.
+In contrast to electricity, the monthly charges for water supply are extremely nominal, making it almost a useless commodity in consumers’ eyes.

 A recent ban from the Lahore High Court on washing cars at homes using the hose pipes couldn’t bring fruits.
-Even a prior order of the court to only allow registered service stations to operate that will use water recycling facility hasn’t been implemented.
+Even a prior court order to only allow registered service stations to operate that will use water recycling facility hasn’t been implemented.

 There is hardly an effort from previous governments in the past 50 years to organize the water consumption and supply line.

-Un-Water also believes there is no global water shortage across the global it is the lackluster performances of individual countries and their inabilities that endanger their survival.
+Un-Water also believes there is no global water shortage globally; it is the lackluster performances of individual countries and their inabilities that endanger their survival.

-If the situation in Pakistan isn’t handled from the very core, it will not only jeopardize the lives of average Pakistanis but also an economic meltdown could be witnessed in the country.
+If the situation in Pakistan isn’t handled from the very core, it will jeopardize not only the lives of average Pakistanis but also an economic meltdown that could be witnessed in the country.